akrolic/akrolic.github.io/_portfolio/portfolio-1.md

 <p align="center">
 <img src='/images/wheel-leg.png'>
 <br>
-Figure 2.
+Figure 4.
 Clemson Tigger wheel-leg design and fabrication.
 </p>

 We will soon be validating the performance of this new wheel-legged system this semester, and we will open-source this project for others interested in implenting this type of actuator on their own robot.

-During the Summer of 2022, I challanged [Jackson Erb]() and [Graham Lancaster]() to come up with a scaled up version of Clemson Tigger which was capable of carrying additional onboard sensors and an embedded compute platform so that we could further research autonomous off-road control and navigation algorithms.
+During the Summer of 2022, I challanged [Jackson Erb](https://www.linkedin.com/in/jackson-erb-327b01207) and [Graham Lancaster](https://www.linkedin.com/in/grlanca) to come up with a scaled up version of Clemson Tigger which was capable of carrying additional onboard sensors and an embedded compute platform so that we could further research autonomous off-road control and navigation algorithms.
 With the generous support of Dr. Umesh Vaidya, we completed a design which incorporated a passive suspension system which could be dynamically engaged and disengaged so that the motors were not always doing all the heavy lifting.
 This would enable the system to reject high frequency disturbances at speed, but still provide the flexibility of moving the arms above large obstacles with the suspension disengaged.

 <p align="center">
 <img src='/images/TiggerXL.png'>